Responsible partner: Percy Calissendorff

 ”DOCU has shown strong growth and increasing profitability during recent years.
-Segulah has been a great support during this period, enabling the business to expand our offering of information services in existing and new markets”, says Stefan Lindqvist, CEO, DOCU.
+Segulah has been a great support during this period, enabling the business to expand its offering of information services in existing and new markets”, says Stefan Lindqvist, CEO, DOCU.

 DOCU is the market leading provider of information services to the Nordic construction industry, also serving the Nordic property and healthcare sectors.
 The company provides clients with data and market intelligence services, which are critical for its clients to identify and generate sales leads.
 DOCU operates in Sweden, Norway, Denmark and Finland.
 In 2016, DOCU reported sales of MSEK 513.